Fish Residuals are accepted from fish farms across the Sunshine Coast.

 The mixture is constantly monitored, and the air flow is adjusted to reach OMRR (Organic Matter Recycling Regulation of British Columbia) guidelines of 55°C for a minimum of three days to kill weed seeds and pathogens.
 The mixture is flipped after 2 weeks to reintroduce oxygen, and if required, additional water is added.
 After an additional 2 weeks, the mixture is removed from the bay and placed in curing piles for a minimum of 5 months.
 After curing, the mixture is screened to remove the larger woody material, and any other potential contamination that may have been introduced, and is now ready to be sold.
 The entire compost process takes a minimum of 6 months to achieve Class A compost.

-There are three products you can find the Salish Original Fish Compost in; straight Salish Original Fish Compost, Garden Soil, and Potting Soil.
-Download a recent nutrient test of the Salish Original Fish Compost.
+There are two products you can find the Salish Original Fish Compost in; straight Salish Original Fish Compost, and Potting Soil.

 Salish Soils is constantly working on improving products and is currently exploring the idea of creating a drought tolerant soil using a combination of Salish Original Fish Compost, Sand, and Peat.